kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 ## Arduino IDE setup and notes:
 - I am using Arduino IDE version 1.8.19 in Linux/Ubuntu
 - Lib used: TFT_eSPI by Bodmer
-- **Use the comments at beginning of  .ino  file to "adjust" the library files to the project.**
+- **IMPORTANT: Use the comments at beginning of  .ino  file to "adjust" the library files to the project.**
 - Boards Manager:  Arduino Mbed OS RP2040 Boards.
 My version is 3.0.1 (If I update it, I will need to adjust the library files again, so I will leave it for later).
 - Do not include EarlePhilhower library (it is just conflitant with Mbed)
 - Board: "RaspberryPiPico"  >  Arduino Mbed OS RP2040 Boards  >  RaspberryPiPico